 DAY 3 (Must be Friday) We got a late start, as more in our party started to adjust to Hawaii time.
 We headed west to Waimea Canyon.
 After driving to a few lookouts we came to the end of the road and set off on what we thought was an “easy one mile family hike”.
 Little did we know what we were getting into.
 We found the trail marking for a one mile hike and set off happily, humming a little tune.
 We were soon thinking this wasn’t quite what we had expected.
 The first half-mile was a good bit rockier and muddier than we’d expected.
 There were some pretty views, but not much different than we’d seen from the overviews.
 But surely, we thought, the view at the end must be spectacular.
 So we traveled on, as the ground got muddier and the trail got steeper, until we were climbing hand over hand, over logs, up steep slopes.
 All the while we were thinking “I’m really surprised the guidebook called this an easy family hike”.

 The Value of Travel Journals

-We have a bookshelf in our living room where we kept some of our most cherished possessions.
-Our travel journals are keep there above out photo albums where theoretically we could grab them in our hurry out the front door should our house ever catch fire.
+We have a bookshelf in our living room where we keep some of our most cherished possessions.
+Our travel journals are kept there above out photo albums where theoretically we could grab them in our hurry out the front door should our house ever catch fire.
 Travel journals have been important in my family since before we were married.
 My wife still has the journal from her Spring Break trip to Florida.
 It sits next to our journal from driving cross country after college in the 1980s.
-Combined with the photographs, we take these journals help us remember the details of what would otherwise be a faded memory.
+Combined with the photographs we take, these journals help us remember the details of what would otherwise be a faded memory.

 How to write a Travel Journal